 However, Alsup ruled in favor of the city on class action claims that Berkeley gave short notice before clearing encampments and that it unreasonably seized, damaged or trashed people’s property during camp sweeps.

 After reviewing sworn statements and videos of enforcement actions, Alsup concluded that the city mostly followed its policy of providing 72-hours’ notice before clearing camps.
 The judge also concluded that aside from two isolated incidents of police allegedly crushing a tent and knowingly seizing a person’s bag of clothes, the city gave people adequate time to move their belongings during encampment sweeps.

 “These individuals knew that the city would not allow them to keep their property on public property and were on notice that the police would come and require them to move,” Alsup wrote in an 18-page ruling.
 “Still, they did not timely move the items they wished to keep.”

 Johns said she was disappointed that Alsup shot down claims relating to the allegedly unlawful taking of property.
 An appeal remains an option, she added, but no decision has been made.

-Johns also voiced concern about the city’s plan to enforce a new regulation that will prohibit camping on public property between 7 a.m. and 10 p.m. and require campers to keep their property within a 9-cubic-foot area.
+Johns also voiced concern about the city’s plan to enforce a new regulation that will prohibit camping on public property between 7 a.m. and 10 p.m. and require campers to keep their property within a 9-square-foot area.